decoderkurt/research_project_school_of_ai_2019/README.md

 <p align="center">
 <img src="oneshotgo/data/res/un.png" width=70%/>
 </p>
 I defined the human's ability to read images as a policy of reinforcement learning, and an agent's prediction of this as an action.
 I also considered inverse reinforcement learning and GAIL.
-But, in this case, the reward function is pretty clear and the policy is more important,I descided to use PPO that also does not need the MDP(Markov Decision Process).
+But, in this case, the reward function is pretty clear and the policy is more important, I descided to use PPO that also does not need the MDP(Markov Decision Process).

 I used PPO of OpenAI gym, and implemented custom env for this project.
 I felt a similarity with GO in that an agent creates a grayscale mask from the original RGB image, so named it as "OneShotGo".